-- Where the course is cancelled prior to commencement due to low enrolment. - Where a course is cancelled by the College after commencement. - They are eligible for the course to be fully funded by the ESFA at the point of enrolment. - They subsequently become eligible for a student loan to pay their course fees. - They subsequently receive sponsorship for payment of course fees. - In the unlikely event that there is a disruption or withdrawal of the programme of study for Higher Education students. - Where a learner is unable to continue owing to exceptional circumstances such as health reasons, the College may consider a refund upon application with supporting medical evidence. - The course or trip is cancelled by Boston College.
+- Where the course is cancelled prior to commencement due to low enrolment. - Where a course is cancelled by the College after commencement. - They are eligible for the course to be fully funded by the ESFA at the point of enrolment. - They subsequently become eligible for a student loan to pay their course fees. - They subsequently receive sponsorship for payment of course fees. - In the unlikely event that there is a disruption or withdrawal of the programme of study for Higher Education students. - Where a learner is unable to continue due to a change in circumstances due to medical reasons, the College may consider a refund upon application with supporting valid medical evidence. - The course or trip is cancelled by Boston College.